leond32/Registration/README.md

 ## **Training and Evaluation**

-- In `Registration/MRI_2D_Experiments/model_for_eval` and `Registration/MRI_3D_Experiments/model_for_eval` respectively, there are pretrained models and results of their performance on the synthetic validation data.
+- In `Registration/MRI_2D_Experiments/model_for_eval` and `Registration/MRI_3D_Experiments/model_for_eval` respectively, there are pre-trained models and results of their performance on the synthetic validation data.

 ### **Prepare the Data**:
 - Ensure that your 2D MRI slices and 3D MRI data are correctly formatted and placed in the appropriate directories.